dprojects/getDimensions/README.md

 * Run macro.

 **NOTE**: Now you should have spreadsheet named "toCut" with all needed dimensions.
+If you have already "toCut" spreadsheet it will be overwritten (read: updated).

 Maybe someone will make any YouTube video tutorial about it?